-- 95. In the first situation, the risk-free interest rate term structure is based on swap rates and the relevant overnight indexed swap (OIS) rate meets the DLT requirements. - 96.
-In this case the approach prescribed in Article 45 of the Delegated Regulation for the credit risk adjustment applies, with the following methodological conventions: - a.
-The maturity of the OIS rate used to derive the CRA is consistent with the tenor of the floating legs of the swap instruments used to derive the term structure. - In the case of the Swedish currency, the risk-free interest rate term structure is based on swaps with floating legs that refer to the three month IBOR, and consequently the OIS rate used in the CRA calculation is the 3 month Swedish krona OIS rate. - b.
-For the euro, the OIS rate to be used is the 3-month rate, as specified in recital 20 of the Delegated Regulation.
+- 7.3.2.
+In the first situation, the risk-free interest rate term structure is based on swap rates and the relevant overnight indexed swap (OIS) rate meets the DLT requirements. - 7.3.3.
+In this case the approach prescribed in Article 45 of the Delegated Regulation for the credit risk adjustment applies, with the following methodological conventions: - a) The maturity of the OIS rate used to derive the CRA is consistent with the tenor of the floating legs of the swap instruments used to derive the term structure.

+For example: in the case of the Swedish currency, the risk-free interest rate term structure is based on swaps with floating legs that refer to the three month IBOR, and consequently the OIS rate used in the CRA calculation is the 3 month Swedish krona OIS rate.

-- c.
-The calculation of the one-year average referred to in Article 45 of the Delegated Regulation is based on daily data for the last twelve months.
-The average is a simple average calculated giving equal weight to all of the observations. - 97.
+- b) For the euro, the OIS rate to be used is the 3-month rate, as specified in recital 20 of the Delegated Regulation. - c) The calculation of the one-year average referred to in Article 45 of the Delegated Regulation is based on daily data for the last twelve months.
+The average is a simple average calculated giving equal weight to all the observations. - 7.3.4.
 In cases where market data is missing for either the interbank offered rate or for the relevant OIS rate, the missing data are completed by linear interpolation and flat extrapolation.
 If for more than 20% of the business days during the preceding year the swap rate or the OIS rate or both are missing, it is considered that DLT requirements are not met.
 In that case the third method described in this subsection applies.